 Another natural question concerns the relation between space and length.
-It is not too hard to see that upper bounds on width imply upper bounds on length, and as a consequence of the result in [3] this must be true for space with respect to length as well.
-In the other direction, we have the result from [10] that upper bounds on length imply upper bounds on width.
-Does a similiar bound hold for refutation space, or is there a family of k-CNF formulas $\{F_n\}{n=1}^{\infty}$ that separates space from length in the sense that $Sp(F_n \vdash 0) = \omega(\sqrt{n \log L(F_n \vdash 0)})$, for n the number of variables in F_n ?
+It is not too hard to see that upper bounds on width imply upper bounds on length, and as a consequence of the result in [4] this must be true for space with respect to length as well.
+In the other direction, we have the result from [12] stated above that upper bounds on length imply upper bounds on width.
+Is there a similar Ben-Sasson-Wigderson-style upper bound on space in terms of length, or can short resolution proofs be arbitrarily complex with respect to space?